-The Banning Library District is generally located within the San Gorgonio Pass area serving approximately 157 square miles and includes the entire incorporated territory of the City of Banning and portions of unincorporated Riverside County.
+The Banning Library District is located in Rancho San Gorgonio Pass which is between Riverside and San Bernardino counties.
+The Library District boundaries encompass approximately 157 square miles and includes the entire incorporated territory of the City of Banning and portions of unincorporated Riverside County.